What else should I look for when buying a refrigerator?

 Recycle your old refrigerator.
 If you buy a new refrigerator, be sure to recycle your old one.
 Many appliance retailers will pick up and recycle your old refrigerator when you purchase a new one.

 Be sure to look for the ENERGY STAR when shopping for a refrigerator

 Refrigerators originally qualified for the ENERGY STAR label in June 1996.
 ENERGY STAR certified refrigerators are about 9 percent more energy efficient than models that meet the federal minimum standard for energy efficiency.

-Follow these guidelines to reduce the amount of energy your refrigerator uses:
+Follow these guidelines to reduce the amount of energy your refrigerator or cooler uses:

 - Set the appropriate temperature.

 Keep your refrigerator at 35 to 38 degrees Fahrenheit.
 Refer to the product manual for appropriate temperature ranges for coolers.

 - Place your fridge in a cool place.